edoloughlin/litellm-cloudfront-ai/README.md

 # litellm-cloudfront-ai
-An attempt to make LiteLLM and Aider work with CLoudflare AI Gateway and Deepseek
+An attempt to make LiteLLM and Aider work with Cloudflare AI Gateway and Deepseek

 Best of luck - they don't get along.